Overview

 Each year of our degree meets the Nursing and Midwifery Council (NMC) requirement of 50% theory and 50% practice.
 You’ll be introduced to the fundamentals of nursing, and then progress to specialist areas such as therapeutic skills, recovery, trauma-informed and leadership skills.

-Through our partnerships with a diverse range of health and social care organisations, you will have the opportunity to put theory into practice.
+Through our partnerships with a diverse range of health and social care organisations, you'll have the opportunity to put theory into practice.
 You may work both day and night shifts to coincide with the patterns of the clinical area and your allocated Practice Supervisor and Practice Assessor, who will facilitate and support your learning in practice.

 This BSc Mental Health Nursing course is designed for you to achieve the proficiencies required for registration in the UK as a nurse.
 You may also have the choice to undertake a placement with a health-related organisation.